by Susan Flantzer © Unofficial Royalty 2019

 (1) Æthelflæd was the mother of Edgar’s eldest child Edward the Martyr, King of the English who was born around 962.
 Some sources say that Æthelflæd was a nun at Wilton Abbey, a Benedictine abbey in Wiltshire, England whom Edgar seduced.
 It is unclear whether Æthelflæd and Edgar married.

 (2) Saint Wulfthryth was a noblewoman who may have been abducted from Wilton Abbey by Edgar.
 She gave birth to a daughter Edith around 963.
-Bride abduction was a traditional part of Anglo-Saxon society but whether Edgar took Wulfthryth by force is not known.
+Bride abduction was a traditional part of Anglo-Saxon society but whether Edgar took Wulfthryth by force is unknown.
 She did stay with Edgar for at least a year.
 It is uncertain whether Edgar married Wulfthryth.
 Eventually, Wulfthryth and Edith returned to Wilton Abbey where Wulfthryth later became the Abbess, and Edith became a nun.
 Dunstan, Archbishop of Canterbury made Edgar do penance for the crime of abduction by not wearing his crown for seven years.
 Edgar and Wulfthryth remained on good terms and Edgar gave financial support to Wilton Abbey for the rest of his life.

 Edgar’s daughter Edith died on September 15, 984, at around the age of 21, and was buried in the church at Wilton Abbey.
 Wulfthryth survived her daughter, dying on September 21, 1000.
 She was buried before the main altar of the Wilton Abbey church.
 Both Wulfthryth and Edith were regarded as saints locally in Wiltshire after their deaths.

 (3) In 964 or 965, Edgar married Ælfthryth, daughter of Ealdorman Ordgar of Devon.
-She was the first wife of a king known to have been crowned and anointed as Queen of the Kingdom of England.
-It is probable that Ælfthryth was linked to the murder of her stepson King Edward the Martyr so that her son Æthelred could become king.
+She was the first wife of a king known to have been crowned and anointed as Queen of the Kingdom of England. Ælfthryth was probably linked to the murder of her stepson King Edward the Martyr so that her son Æthelred could become king.
 Around 986, she founded Wherwell Abbey, a Benedictine convent in Hampshire, England where she retired to live her last years.
 She died there on November 17 in 1000 or 1001.

 Edgar and Ælfthryth had two sons: